rackerlabs/swift-container-cleanup/README.md

 /AUTH_test/12-2653996122652770790/3471f468e50cce9a
 ```

-Okay, we have a list of bad files.
-A list of one bad file.
+Okay, we have a list of bad objects.
+A list of one bad object.

 We can double-check it, mull it over, then decide to delete the items.
 They will be checked again before being deleted.